fetchai/agents-aea/docs/development-setup.md

 An AEA <a href="../package-imports">consists of many packages </a>.
-When developing, it helps to be able to save packages in a local package registry.
+When developing, it helps to be able to save packages in a local package registry, rather than pushing them to <a href="https://aea-registry.fetch.ai" target="_blank">remote registry</a>.
 This guide helps setting up a local package registry and configuring the working directory for development.

 ## Development setup

 To prepare a directory (henceforth working directory) for development with the AEA framework you can take a few steps:

+- Either, manually:

 	- Ensure you start with an empty working directory to avoid any unnecessary side-effects.

 	- In your working directory, create an empty folder called `packages`.
 This folder will act as the local registry for packages.

-- In your working directory, create a `.env` file with the constant `PYTHONPATH=path_to_packages_dir` where `path_to_packages_dir` is the path to the packages folder in your working directory.
+	- In your working directory, create a `.env` file with the constant `PYTHONPATH=$PYTHONPATH:path_to_packages_dir` where `path_to_packages_dir` is the path to the packages folder in your working directory.

+- Or, automated:

+	- Fork our <a href="https://github.com/fetchai/agents-template" target="_blank">template repo</a> for AEA development.
+Then clone it to your machine.

 - Depending on your editor, you might take further steps: